Halvani/alphabetic/README.md

 - ```pip install alphabetic```
 - ```pip install git+https://github.com/Halvani/alphabetic.git```

 The latter will pull and install the latest commit from this repository as well as the required Python dependencies.
+Note that the repo is updated regulary, while PyPi-packages are less frequently released (primarily after mayor bugfixing, refactoring, etc.).

 <a name="Usage"></a>
 ## Usage
-A simple lookup of a language's alphabet can be performed as follows:
+A simple lookup of a language's script (e.g., alphabet) can be performed as follows:
 ```python
 from alphabetic import WritingSystem